goldentroll/learn-javascript/README.md

 - Nested Objects
 - Pass By Reference
 - Looping Through Objects
-- Review

 ## ADVANCED OBJECTS

+Wil be soon

-The this Keyword
+- The this Keyword
 - Arrow Functions and this
 - Privacy
 - Getters